Skyline-College-Computer-Science-Club/cscbot/README.md

-# Skyline College Computer Science Bot (we don't have a name yet)!
+# Skyline College Computer Science Bot

 ## How to Install & Run